tplinderoth/Copenhagen-Popgen-Course/ngs_intro_exercises/README.md

 	# start up igv
 	$IGV

-	# SKIP THE FOLLOWING
+	# SKIP THE FOLLOWING (it's already been done for you)
 	# load reference genome
-	# In top menu: 'Genomes' -> 'Load Genome from File...' and select XXX/GCA_900246225.3_fAstCal1.2_genomic_chromnames_mt.fa
+	# In top menu: 'Genomes' -> 'Load Genome from File...' and select /ricco/data/tyer/ref/GCA_900246225.3_fAstCal1.2_genomic_chromnames_mt.fa
 	# load BAM
-	# In top menu: 'File' -> 'Load from File...' select XXX/CMASS6607991.bam
+	# In top menu: 'File' -> 'Load from File...' select /ricco/data/tyler/bams/CMASS6607991.bam

+	# START HERE
-	# 'File -> Open session... -> /ricco/data/tyler/igv_sessions/CMASS6607991.xml'
+	# 'File -> Open session... -> '+ Other locations/Computer/ricco/data/tyler/igv_sessions/CMASS6607991.xml'
 	# In the box next to 'Go' type 'chr7:18,078,500-18,102,000' and press 'Go'
 	# Right-click on the track containing the reads in the IGV window and select 'view as pairs' and 'Group alignment by' -> 'pair orientation'
-	# click on one of the green reads and figure out where its mate maps
+	# click on one of the green reads and figure out where its mate maps.
+What orientation are these reads mapping in?
+	# You can use the scroll bar along the top to explore more mapping along chr7.

 <details>